CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>Security</summary>

-Field to select the security type of this Wi-Fi network.
+Select the security type of this Wi-Fi network.

 Possible options:

 1.	**Open** – Default
-2. WPA2-Personal
+2. WPA2 – Personal
-3. WPA2-Enterprise
+3. WPA2 – Enterprise

 </details>

 <details><summary>Password</summary>

+Enter password.

-Field for entering password.
-Visible only for a network with security WPA2-Personal.<br>
+!> Visible only for a network with security WPA2-Personal.

-Password length: 8-63 characters.
+!> Password length: 8-63 characters.

 </details>

 <details><summary>EAP Authentication Method</summary>

-Field to select EAP Authentication Method.
+!> Visible only for a network with security WPA2-Enterprise.

 Possible options:

 1.	**PEAP** – Default
 2. EAP-TLS

-Visible only for a network with security WPA2-Enterprise.

 </details>

 <details><summary>EAP Second Authentication Method</summary>

-Field to select EAP Second Authentication Method.
+!> Visible only for a network with security WPA2-Enterprise and if `EAP Authentication Method` is `PEAP`.

 Possible options:

 1.	**MSCHAPv2** – Default.

-Visible only for a network with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘PEAP’.

 </details>

 <details><summary>Enroll CA Cert</summary>

-This is the option to enroll CA (Certification Authority) certificate.
-Empty by default.<br>
+Enroll CA (Certification Authority) certificate.

+Empty by default.

-Visible only for networks with security WPA2-Enterprise.
+!> Visible only for networks with security WPA2-Enterprise.

 </details>

 <details><summary>Enroll Client Cert</summary>

-This is the option to enroll client certificate.
-Empty by default.<br>
+Enroll client certificate.

+Empty by default.

-Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘EAP-TLS’.
+!> Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.

 </details>

 <details><summary>Enroll Client Private Key</summary>

-This is the option to enroll client private key.
-Empty by default.<br>
+Enroll client private key.

+Empty by default.

-Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘EAP-TLS’.
+!> Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.

 </details>

 <details><summary>Identity</summary>

-Field for entering identity value if there is any.<br>
+Enter identity value (if there is any).

-Requirements to identity length: 6-20 characters.<br>
+!> Identity length: 6-20 characters.

-Visible only for a network with security WPA2-Enterprise.
+!> Visible only for a network with security WPA2-Enterprise.

 </details>

 <details><summary>EAP Password</summary>

-Field for entering EAP password. <br>
+Field for entering EAP password.

-Requirements to password length: 1-63 characters.<br>
+!> Password length: 1-63 characters.

-Visible only for a network with security WPA2-Enterprise.
+!> Visible only for a network with security WPA2-Enterprise.

 </details>

 <details><summary>Scan Anyway</summary>

-Field to define whether to scan even when this network is not broadcasting its name.
-One of 2 possible options:
+Possible options:

 1.	**On** - the network will be scanned when it does not broadcast its name.
 Default.
 2. Off - the network will not be scanned when it does not broadcast its name.